RunMat

 GitHub

-replace — Replace substring occurrences in strings, character arrays, and cell arrays.
+replace — Replace substring occurrences in string, char, and cell-text data with MATLAB-compatible mapping behavior.

-replace(str, old, new) substitutes every occurrence of old found in str with new.
-The builtin accepts string scalars, string arrays, character arrays, and cell arrays of character vectors or strings, matching MATLAB semantics.
-Multiple search terms are supported—each matched entry is replaced by its corresponding replacement text.
+replace(str, old, new) substitutes every occurrence of old in str with new.
+It supports string scalars/arrays, character arrays, and cell arrays of text, including MATLAB-compatible multi-pattern replacement mapping.

 • String scalars remain strings.
 Missing string scalars (<missing>) propagate unchanged.